In the summer of 2020, we launched our podcast, produced by The Spot and dedicated to our stories:

 https://linktr.ee/b8ofhope

-In the episode #2, you can hear Dan, an Israeli volunteer driver and a member of Road to Recovery and Susan, a Palestinian mother of two young children, one with a form of cancer and the other with a severe disorder that involves periodic paralysis.
+The episode #2, Listen to Dan, an Israeli volunteer driver and a member of Road to Recovery and Susan, a Palestinian mother of two young children, one with a form of cancer and the other with a severe disorder that involves periodic paralysis.

 We had a first hand experience of the work of Road to Recovery : humanitarian action and humanisation.